#1E1E1E

 Dissertations and theses are both academic research papers.
 The difference is that a dissertation is required to get a doctoral degree, while a thesis is often required for a master’s degree or even some undergraduate programs.
 A dissertation is the equivalent of a book, while a thesis is the equivalent of an article.
 A research paper is usually shorter, although papers can evolve into full-length articles.

-How to start a research paper.
+How to write a research paper step by step.

 Getting started is the hardest part.
 But no one writes a research paper in a single day.
 If you plan and take it one step at a time, the project will feel slightly less overwhelming.